Stanley C. Beck

 Stanley C. Beck (born January 21, 1929) is a retired major general in the United States Air Force.
 He was the vice commander of the Strategic Air Command's 15th Air Force at March Air Force Base, California.

 Beck was born at Gilbert, Arizona, in 1929, and graduated from Phoenix Union High School in 1947.
 He studied for two years at Arizona State University, Tempe, and then entered the U.S. Military Academy at West Point, New York.
 He graduated in 1954 with a Bachelor of Science degree and a commission as an Air Force second lieutenant.
 He received a Master of Science degree in public administration from The George Washington University, Washington, D.C., in 1964.
-He completed Air Command and Staff College, Maxwell Air Force Base, Ala.]bama, in 1964 and the National War College, Fort Lesley J. McNair, Washington, D.C., in 1971.
+He completed Air Command and Staff College, Maxwell Air Force Base, Alabama, in 1964 and the National War College, Fort Lesley J. McNair, Washington, D.C., in 1971.

 After graduation from the academy, Beck entered pilot training at Marana, Arizona, and received his pilot wings at Webb Air Force Base, Texas, in August 1955.
 Assigned to SAC, he served at Forbes Air Force Base, Kansas, until June 1957.
 After training in KC-135s, he served at Loring Air Force Base, Maine, as a crew commander and squadron operations officer until August 1963.

 Following Air Command and Staff College in July 1964, he was assigned to the U.S. Air Force Academy, Colorado, where he served on the commandant's staff as an air officer commanding and as the executive officer for honor and ethics until July 1968.
 He then trained at Cannon Air Force Base, New Mexico, and Hurlburt Field, Florida, for duty in the Republic of Vietnam as a forward air controller.
 Beck served as operations officer for the 20th Tactical Air Support Squadron at Da Nang Air Base, Republic of Vietnam, from April 1969 to April 1970.
 He managed both forward air controller and air liaison officer resources supporting all ground forces of the U.S. Army and the Army, Republic of Vietnam in I Corps.